mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 by two different groups of people, who wish to intercept his research and convince him to disclose the results.
-On the one hand, we have a group of highly influential bankers who are convinced that Max’s results could provide them with a "miracle" pattern for the stock market.
+On the one hand, we have a group of highly influential bankers who are convinced that Max’s results could provide them with a *miracle pattern* for the stock market.
 This way, they would be able to control and manipulate the rise and fall of stocks on a global level.
 On the other hand, we are presented with the members of a Jewish, Kabbalistic order, who believe that Max’s research is the key to